RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 Table: Hardware Internal Registers

-The hardware register is specified in the DEST field of the instruction, using the values in the table above.
+The hardware register is specified in the DEST field of the instruction,using the values in the table above.
 Some bits of the DEST specify which register to read/write, but additional bits specify which bits in the special register to read/write:

 ::